-If you go by the federal holiday calendar, today is Columbus Day.
-But, more fittingly, today is being recognized by people, cities, and states as Indigenous Peoples’ Day, a day to honor and celebrate Indigenous communities across the U.S. Today, we’re reflecting on how that came to be and why it’s necessary to shift how we look at our nation’s history.
+If you go by the federal holiday calendar, today is both Columbus Day and Indigenous Peoples’ Day, a day to honor and celebrate Indigenous communities across the U.S. Today, we’re reflecting on how that came to be and why it’s necessary to shift how we look at our nation’s history.

-The genocide and displacement of Indigenous communities worldwide because of colonization have caused atrocious historical harm that persists through the present day.
-This discrimination is why the community of 370 million Indigenous peoples globally “make up 15% of the world’s extreme poor” and suffer ‘higher rates of landlessness, malnutrition and internal displacement than other groups” (Amnesty International).
-A 2017 study shows that over half of Indigenous communities living on tribal lands or other majority-Native areas in the U.S. say they have experienced racial or ethnic discrimination when interacting with police (55%) and applying for jobs (54%) (NPR).
+Colonization resulted in the genocide and mass displacement of Indigenous communities worldwide, causing atrocious historical harm that persists through the present day.
+This discrimination is why, globally, 370 million Indigenous people “make up 15% of the world’s extreme poor” and suffer ‘higher rates of landlessness, malnutrition and internal displacement than other groups” (Amnesty International).
+A 2017 study shows that over half of Indigenous communities living on tribal lands or other majority-Native areas in the U.S. have experienced racial or ethnic discrimination when interacting with police and applying for jobs (NPR).
 COVID-19 data on Native Americans has been called “a national disgrace” by leading researchers (Science).
-And it took all the way until 2020 for the NFL team formerly known as the Washington Redskins, a harmful slur against Native Americans, to have their name changed (Washington Post).
+And it took until 2020 for the NFL team formerly known as the Washington Redskins, a harmful slur against Native Americans, to change their name (Washington Post).

 After centuries of erasure and oppression, Indigenous people deserve to be celebrated more than one day a year.
 This initiative shouldn’t be considered merely a replacement for Columbus Day.
-But as we advocate for the change, we need to remember that Columbus Day itself is incredibly harmful, and disavowing it is a distinct issue.
-We need to reject the whitewashed and glorified story of Columbus as a famed discoverer and acknowledge the harm he created to native communities through his colonialization.
+But as we advocate for the change, we must remember that Columbus Day itself is incredibly harmful, and disavowing it is a distinct issue.
+We need to reject the whitewashed and glorified story of Columbus as a famed discoverer and acknowledge the harm he created to native communities through his colonization.

 That’s why it’s essential that, as you move to honor Indigenous Peoples’ Day, your efforts go past today and into tomorrow.
 Renaming a holiday alone is insufficient.
 It’s easy to acknowledge something one day a year, but far more necessary to center the voices and needs of Indigenous communities in all aspects of your life.

-The narrative of Christopher Columbus has been whitewashed and glorified, removing how damaging his personal actions and the role of colocalization is to Indigenous communities.
+• The narrative of Christopher Columbus has been whitewashed and glorified, removing how damaging his actions and the role of colocalization is to Indigenous communities.